Macintosh statistical software

 SuperANOVA

-Erin Vang wrote, “Global Pragmatica still has a functioning copy of StatView 5 for Windows and can provide StatView data conversion to .txt, .xls, .jmp, etc. at a basic hourly rate.”
+SAS bought the Abacus Concepts and dropped these fine programs.
+StatView and SuperANOVA were fast, capable, and easy to use.
+Erin Vang wrote, “Global Pragmatica can provide StatView data conversion to .txt, .xls, .jmp, etc. at a basic hourly rate.”

 Systat Bought by SPSS Inc, Mac version dropped, sold.

-XLisp Stat XLisp-Stat was a statistics toolkit for researchers developed by Luke Tierney, University of Minnesota School of Statistics.
+XLisp Stat Developed by Luke Tierney.
 The software home page was last updated in 1998 and the FTP link doesn't work.

 Sponsored by Toolpack Consulting